-The reason why blinking helps to have clear vision is because it reduces the intake of light in the natural lens.
-The eye sees clearly, that is, it has clear vision, due to the light rays that enter the eye and focus on the retina.
+The reason why blinking helps to have clear vision is that it reduces the intake of light in the natural lens.
+The eye sees clearly, that is, it has a clear vision, due to the light rays that enter the eye and focus on the retina.

 If the person is nearsighted, the light rays focus on the front of the retina and cannot be seen well at a distance.
 If the person is farsighted, then the process is reversed, the light is focused on the back of the retina and the closer things are blurred.

 However, closing your eyes helps because it reduces the intake of light that focuses on the retina, through the natural lens.

 In addition to the smaller intake of light rays that focus on the retina, closing your eyes also changes the shape of the eye very little.

 Although closing your eyes helps to see a little better, this should not be considered a cure for better eyesight.
 On the contrary, it should be understood as a red flag, that it is time to go for an examination.

 The eyelids themselves wrinkle the skin around our eyes, by accelerating the formation of wrinkles around your eyes.